-You can find detailed information on a section of guest and exchange programmes with only specific semesters taught in English here:
+You can find detailed information on a section of guest and exchange courses with only specific semesters taught in English here:

-You can find the specific courses for a programme in the curriculum of the programme in question.
+You can find the specific modules for exchange courses and programmes in the curriculum of the programme in question.

 Writing your master thesis as part of the exchange

 It is an individual decision made by the relevant study board, whether you can write your master's thesis during your exchange stay.

 Alternatively, you can apply for an internship (project-oriented course) at the desired study board in the semester before your master's thesis.

 Your application must be submitted in the Application Portal.

 You need to create a profile in the Application Portal in order to submit your application for exchange.